lazytanuki/gtk4_commonmark/README.md

 >
 > This library is in **alpha** state.
 Not all features have yet been implemented, and breaking API changes can still happen.

-A library to render different flavors of the CommonMark (markdown) language as GTK4 widgets.
+A library to render different flavors of the CommonMark ([markdown](https://github.com/wooorm/markdown-rs)) language as GTK4 widgets.

+It currently supports:

+- headings
+- block quotes
+- bold, italic
+- strike-through
+- (unordered) lists, nested lists and their nested paragraphs
+- inline and fenced code (with syntax highlighting from the [syntect](https://github.com/trishume/syntect) crate)
+- links
+- tables
+- local images

 # Example